rnelsonchem/simpledbf/README.rst

 complete `Python2 support`_ as well.)
 This code was designed to be very simple, fast and memory efficient; therefore, it lacks many features (such as writing DBF files) that other packages might provide.
-The conversion to CSV format is entirely written in Python, so no additional dependencies are necessary.
+The conversion to CSV and SQL is entirely written in Python, so no additional dependencies are necessary.
 For other export formats, see `Requirements`_.

 Bug fixes, questions, and update requests are encouraged and can be filed at